hashicorp/consul/plugin/tls/README.md

 or are using gRPC (https://grpc.io/, not an IETF standard).
 Normally DNS traffic isn't encrypted at all (DNSSEC only signs resource records).

-The *proxy* plugin also support gRPC (`protocol gRPC`), meaning you can chain CoreDNS servers using this protocol.

 The *tls* "plugin" allows you to configure the cryptographic keys that are needed for both DNS-over-TLS and DNS-over-gRPC.
 If the `tls` directive is omitted, then no encryption takes place.